xubingyue/avocadodb/Documentation/Books/AQL/ExecutionAndPerformance/ExplainingQueries.md

 the query.
 The query will not be executed.

 Explaining a query can be achieved by calling the [HTTP REST API](../../HTTP/AqlQuery/index.html).
-A query can also be explained from the ArangoShell using `ArangoStatement`'s `explain` method.
+A query can also be explained from the AvocadoShell using `AvocadoStatement`'s `explain` method.

 By default, the query optimizer will return what it considers to be the *optimal plan*.
 The optimal plan will be returned in the `plan` attribute of the result.
 If `explain` is